scriptjacker/Reports-Articles-List/Android/Exported-Activities/Exported-activity.md

 ##### Almost every bug will be related to Android Manifest.xml and .Java file

+##### Activities listed in <intent-filter> in androidmanifest.xml is consider exported by default and no need to be set as explicitly set android:exported="true"

 1. Steal protected files via Exported Activity - https://hackerone.com/reports/377107 (In AndroidManifest.xml File)